sehedavladyslav-stack/mini-tm/README.md

 ## Notes

-- Data is stored in browser `localStorage`, so no backend is required
+- `local` mode works without backend and seeds initial tasks on first load
-- Initial tasks are seeded automatically on first load
+- `http` mode uses `fetch` via the shared infrastructure adapter
 - `React Query` is used for server-state-like orchestration even though storage is local

 ## Future Improvements

 - add a `widgets` layer if reusable page sections start growing
 - move route strings to a dedicated shared config if navigation becomes more complex
-- replace `localStorage` client with real HTTP API without changing page/feature structure
+- align `http-task-source` with a real backend contract